Project Management Professional, PMP® Certification Course London

 This course does not include the PMP exam, we recommend booking this direct with the PMI for 3-4 weeks after the course.
 In this way you have time to prepare fully for the exam and maximise your chances of success.
 Full details are described in the PMI Certification Handbook.

 Not yet ready for PMP Certification then take the APMP first.
+This course is delivered in partnership with 2020 business insight.

 PMP Training Course Contents